medusajs/medusa/docs/content/add-plugins/strapi.md

 This creates the Strapi project in the directory `strapi-medusa`.

-Once the installation is finished, the Strapi development server will run on `localhost:1337`.
+Once the installation is finished, the Strapi development backend will run on `localhost:1337`.
 A new page will also open in your default browser to create a new admin user and log in.

 ![Create User Form in Strapi](https://res.cloudinary.com/dza7lstvk/image/upload/v1668001083/Medusa%20Docs/Strapi/9pFE1Ij_h2dicv.png)